-We may from time to time send registered members of Education.com special offers and advertisements for products or services offered by our company or third parties.
+We may from time to time send registered members of Education.com special offers and advertisements for products or services offered by us or third parties.
 We will not disclose any of your personal information to such third parties when we do this.
-If you do not wish to receive third party offers and advertisements, please change your settings on your Newsletter Preferences page.
+If you do not wish to receive third party offers and advertisements, please change your settings on your Email preferences page.

 Webinars and Events

 If you register for an Education.com webinar or event, we use your email address to send you notifications relevant to the webinar or event.

 We use your information to analyze how users interact with our Services; to monitor and analyze usage and activity trends; and for other research, analytical, and statistical purposes.

 We use your information to comply with applicable legal or regulatory obligations, including as part of a judicial proceeding; to respond to a subpoena, warrant, court order, or other legal process; or as part of an investigation or request, whether formal or informal, from law enforcement or a governmental authority.

 Members may opt out of receiving updates, notifications, and/or newsletters by de-selecting the corresponding boxes in the Email preferences page.
 Updates, newsletters, and email notifications will also include instructions for opting out of those communications.